-Level IV of Math/ELAS is four months (one term).
+Level IV of Math/ELAS is four months (one academic term).

-Once you has successfully completed our Math/ELAS program, you qualify to proceed in full-time degree status in a regular plan within the Faculty of Mathematics, in the next academic term.
+Once you has successfully completed our Math/ELAS program, you qualify to proceed in full-time degree studies in a regular program within the Faculty of Mathematics, in the next academic term.

 Can I take other courses during this program?

-You are only allowed to take the one UWaterloo mathematics course (MATH 137 or MATH 138 - Calculus), which would count towards your BMath or BCS degree, while here at the University of Waterloo.
+You are allowed to take only one UWaterloo mathematics course (MATH 137 - Calculus), which would count towards your BMath or BCS degree, while here at the University of Waterloo.

 A few students may be granted transfer credit for Advanced Placement (AP)/International Baccalaureate (IB) or A-Level courses with specific grades.
-The Registrar's Office will be sending detailed information to students who fit in this category.
+The Registrar's Office sends detailed information to students who fit in this category.
 These students must have their MATH course time-slotted for 8:30 - 9:20 am (i.e. MATH 135 or 138).

 How do I accept my offer of admission (or alternative offer)?